tomwhite/tomwhite.github.com/projects.md

 Some of the projects I've worked on, and my areas of interest and expertise, in no particular order:

+## Cubed

+[Cubed](https://github.com/cubed-dev/cubed) is a project I started in 2022 as a drop-in replacement for Dask, to make running large-scale array processing workloads more reliable.
+It is now being used for workloads in sgkit (genomics) and Pangeo (geoscience).

 ## Hadoop

 I was one of the first committers on [Apache Hadoop](https://hadoop.apache.org/), and worked on it and many other distributed systems projects in the Hadoop ecosystem for the best part of a decade while working at [Cloudera](https://www.cloudera.com/).
 I wrote four editions of the bestselling book [Hadoop: The Definitive Guide](http://www.hadoopbook.com/), published by O'Reilly.